-With the pandemic leaving a large majority of people working from home over the past year (and hardly anywhere to go bedsides the supermarkets) it has been more important than ever to go out for your daily walk and get some fresh air.
+With the pandemic changing the way we work, leaving a large portion of people working from home or hybrid (and hardly anywhere to go bedsides the supermarkets) it has been more important than ever to go out for your daily walk and get some fresh air.
 So much so, that research from the Mental Health Foundation on the mental health impacts of the pandemic found that "Going for walks outside was one of our top coping strategies and 45% of us reported being in green spaces had been vital for our mental health".

-Getting outside can be fun whether you're on your own or with the whole family, reconnecting with outdoor spaces can have a massive impact on your mental wellbeing.
+Getting outside is an engaging way to exercise whether you're on your own or with the family, reconnecting with outdoor spaces can have a massive impact on your mental wellbeing.

 Walking can have benefits not only for your physical health but also for your mental wellbeing too, Walking For Health stated that "Physically active people have up to a 30% reduced risk of becoming depressed, and staying active helps those who are depressed recover."

 It can be to get up and get out as we all live busy lives, whether you work full time, have children or simply struggle to motivate yourself to move, but it doesn't need to be massive amounts of time - 30 minutes a day is enough.
 You could even split your 30 minutes into two 15 minute walks if this is more convenient, take some time before work, on your dinner, or after work for example.